michaeltschreiber/repo-local-mcp-server-demo/README.md

 - `sqrt(n)` → returns the principal square root of $n$ (errors for negative inputs)
 - `bump_version(args)` → structured SemVer bumping via Pydantic + Enums
 - `compare_versions(args)` → structured SemVer comparisons via Pydantic + Enums
+- `search(args)` → searches the repo using regex, literal, or multi-term AND strategies

-The server runs over **stdio**, which is the transport VS Code’s MCP integration expects for local “command-based” MCP servers.
+The servers run over **stdio**, which is the transport VS Code’s MCP integration expects for local “command-based” MCP servers.

 ## Demo scope (what this is / isn’t)